realJeremySun/first-web-game-lb4/blog/2019-04-16-my-first-web-game-with-loopback-4-(part-1).md

 ### Applying This to Your Own Project

 In this episode, we covered the how to create simple APIs.
-You can do the same for your own project as a start point.
+You can do the same to create a start point for your own project, for example, a student registration system which has a `student` model with properties like `studentId`, `name`, `major`, and `course`.

+On the other hand, you have freedom to choose any database you want.
+LB4 supports most of database very well.
+[Here](https://loopback.io/doc/en/lb4/soap-calculator-tutorial-add-datasource.html) is a example that use SOAP webservices as datasource.

 ### What's Next?